Bawumia’s economic prowess only book-based not practical – Nana Yaa Jantuah

-According to Nana Yaa Jantuah, Dr. Bawumia's economic knowledge is only book-based without any practicals.
+According to her, Dr Bawumia's economic knowledge is only book-based without any practicals.

 She said the economy is not in good shape and Dr Bawumia’s book theory has not helped.